Banknote: Other materials

 Silk and other fibers have been commonly used in the manufacture of various banknote papers, intended to provide both additional durability and security.
 Crane and Company patented banknote paper with embedded silk threads in 1844 and has supplied paper to the United States Treasury since 1879.
 Banknotes printed on pure silk "paper" include "emergency money" Notgeld issues from a number of German towns in 1923 during a period of fiscal crisis and hyperinflation.
 Most notoriously, Bielefeld produced a number of silk, leather, velvet, linen and wood issues.
 These issues were produced primarily for collectors, rather than for circulation.
 They are in demand by collectors.
 Banknotes printed on cloth include a number of Communist Revolutionary issues in China from areas such as Xinjiang, or Sinkiang, in the United Islamic Republic of East Turkestan in 1933.
 Emergency money was also printed in 1902 on khaki shirt fabric during the Boer War.

 Cotton fibers, together with 25% linen, are the material of the banknotes in the United States.
 Leather banknotes (or coins) were issued in a number of sieges, as well as in other times of emergency.
 During the Russian administration of Alaska, banknotes were printed on sealskin.
 A number of 19th-century issues are known in Germanic and Estonia, including the places of Dorpat, Pernau, Reval, Werro, and Woiseck.
 In addition to the Bielefeld issues, other German leather Notgeld from 1923 is known from Borna, Osterwieck, Paderborn and Pößneck.

 Other issues from 1923 were printed on wood, which was also used in Canada in 1763–1764 during Pontiac's Rebellion, and by the Hudson's Bay Company.
 In 1848, in Bohemia, wooden checkerboard pieces were used as money.

-Even playing cards were used for currency in France in the early 19th century, and in French Canada from 1685 until 1757, the Colony of Louisiana, Dutch Guiana, and in the Isle of Man in the beginning of the 19th century, and again in Germany after World War I.
+Even playing cards were used for currency in France in the early 19th century, and in French Canada from 1685 until 1757, the Colony of Louisiana, Dutch Guiana, and in the Isle of Man at the beginning of the 19th century, and again in Germany after World War I.

-Most recently, Bisphenol S (BPS), has been frequently used in the production of banknotes worldwide.
+Most recently, Bisphenol S (BPS) has been frequently used in the production of banknotes worldwide.
 BPS is an endocrine disruptor that is subject to human dermal absorption through handling banknotes.